yongyucode/platinhom.github.com/_posts/2015-11-08-PythonStandardLib.md

 ## 5. Built-in Types {#BuildInTypes}
 The following sections describe the standard types that are built into the interpreter.

-Note Historically (until release 2.2), Python’s built-in types have differed from user-defined types because it was not possible to use the built-in types as the basis for object-oriented inheritance.
+> Note: Historically (until release 2.2), Python’s built-in types have differed from user-defined types because it was not possible to use the built-in types as the basis for object-oriented inheritance.
 This limitation no longer exists.

 The principal built-in types are numerics, sequences, mappings, files, classes, instances and exceptions.